marcomer/SauceTool/README.md

 #### `SAUCE_Comment_fread(const char* filepath, SAUCE_CommentBlock* block, uint8_t nLines)`
-- From a file, read `nLines` lines of a SAUCE CommentBlock into `block`.
+- From a file, read at most `nLines` of a SAUCE CommentBlock into `block`.
+If the file does not contain a comment or the actual number of lines is less than `nLines`, then expect 0 lines or all lines to be read, respectively.

 #### `SAUCE_read(const char* buffer, uint32_t n, SAUCE* sauce)`